 The NVFF’s full program lineup will be announced in September.
 Attendees can download the mobile app, view the schedule on our website, or pick up a pocket guide at our Advance Box Office the week before the festival.
 Commemorative guides can also be purchased at all NVFF Box Offices for $10.

 Passes can be purchased at our Festival Box Offices located in Napa and St. Helena.
-Rush tickets to screenings are available if seats still remain after all pass holders have entered the venue.
+Rush tickets are available if seats still remain after all pass holders have entered the theater.
 They can be purchased at the door for $20.

 Please note all pass and ticket sales are final, and only valid for the current festival year.